gvcallen/parax/docs/examples/equinox/bayesian_sampling_blackjax.md

 bijector_to_constrained = prx.constraints.tree_leafwise_bijector(dynamic)
 ```

-Note that we need to use the log prior that corresponds to the *unconstrained space*, since it must accurately represent the geometry explored by the sampler.
+We need to use the log prior that corresponds to the *unconstrained space*, since it must accurately represent the geometry explored by the sampler.
+Note the elegance of the above code. `prx.probability.is_dynamic` and `prx.probability.is_leaf` work together to remove any constant values and static data in a way that ensure the unwrapped `params` matches the shapes expected by `unconstrained_prior` and `bijector_to_constrained`, meaning we only need to perform a single partition.
+We also unwrap only the probabilistic nodes, so that they are replaced with their initial probabilistic values for optimization.
+We delay any additional unwrapping on top of the constraining (though there is none in this example) for inside the objective function, so that sampler only sees the unconstrained probabilistic variable.

-Finally, we project our constrained parameters to the unconstrained space, and define the log posterior to be Gaussian likelihood with a standard deviation of `1.0`.
+Finally, we project our initial constrained parameters to the unconstrained space, and define the log posterior to be Gaussian likelihood with a standard deviation of `1.0`.
 <!-- pytest-codeblocks:cont -->
 ```python
 import jax